petersen-lab/petersen-lab-book/protocols/Spikesorting Instructions.md

 phy template-gui params.py
 ```

-A successful launch of Phy GUI indicates that your spikesorting environment is set up and ready for manual curation of the kilosort output.
+A successful launch of Phy GUI indicates that your spikesorting environment is set up and ready for manual curation of the Kilosort output.

 (protocols-spikesorting-steps-phy)=
 ## Major Manual Spikesorting Steps Using Phy